yavin-dev/docs/pages/guide/03-start.md

 }
 ```

 The attribute `tableSource` is a '.' separated expression consisting of two components: the table to search, followed by the column name to search in that table.
-The yavin UI will issue separate search queries against this table when the user types in the search bar.
+The Yavin UI will issue separate search queries against this table when the user types in the search bar.
 The `tableSource` attribute can be configured to point to a different table or the same table where the dimension is defined.

-When neither `values` or `tableSource` is specified, Yavin disables type ahead search.
+When neither `values` or `tableSource` is specified, Yavin will search against the selected **fact** semantic model. **Note:** If your **fact** table is very large, the type ahead queries may be slow.

 Yavin Example Key Elements
 -----------------------------------------------